What Do Blue Jays Eat?

 Fruits:

-Blue jays love to eat fruit, and they will feast on a wide variety of berries, including blueberries, blackberries, raspberries, and cherries.
+Blue jays love to eat fruit, and they feast on a wide variety of berries, including blueberries, blackberries, raspberries, and cherries.
 They will also eat apples, pears, and other orchard fruits.
 In the fall, blue jays are known to eat large quantities of fruit, which they use to fatten up for the winter.

 Insects: